Der goldene Pierrot: Synopsis

-It is the Karneval season, and the Council of Eleven, especially its chairman Peter Sander, is a bit perturbed by the regular appearance at every masquerade ball by a rather entertaining young female in the mask of a golden pierrot.
+It is the Carnival season, and the Elferrat, the Carnival's organising council, especially its chairman Peter Sander, is a bit perturbed by the regular appearance at every masquerade ball by a rather entertaining young female in the mask of a golden pierrot.
 No one, least of all the strict Sander, suspects his daughter Edith.

 So far, Pierrot managed to avoid being unmasked, although it sometimes takes considerable wit.
 And so it is again today, when being cornered, she seeks help from a perfect stranger and pretends to be his wife.
 During the following conversation she learns that the man is in fact Horst Brenkendorf who her father has selected as her future husband.
 Horst is enchanted by this cheery female in the Pierrot mask, and confides to her that his future bride has been described to him as rather humdrum and plain.
 They promise to see each other again.

 The next day Horst pays a visit to Peter Sander, and Edith, whom Horst fails to recognize, plays the role of the rather dull maiden.
 Disappointed by his future bride, he is even more captivated by Pierrot when they meet again at a ball that evening.

 Six months later Horst and Edith marry.
 On the wedding day, he surprisingly receives a billet-doux from Pierrot, inviting him to the tryst they promised each other at the ball.
 Horst is reluctant to go, but when he recognizes Pierrot's true identity from the ring she wears, he decides to go.
 Edith is bitterly disappointed by her husband's apparent willingness to cheat on her on her wedding day and breaks out in tears.
-Horst then ends the cruel play and reveals that he has seen through her disguise - echoes of Susanna and Figaro in act IV.
+Horst then ends the cruel play and reveals that he has seen through her disguise – echoes of Susanna and Figaro in act 4 of Mozart's The Marriage of Figaro.